In fact studies have shown that indoor tanners

 though most states don't require this measure.

-While this serious approach to caution is just good sense, it needs to
+While this serious approach to caution is just good sense,

 be noted that

-understanding the risks of UV exposure is not as straightforward as some
+understanding the risks of UV exposure

 suggest.

-Consider: Research has not established a "causal" relationship Between
+Consider: Research has not established a "causal" relationship

 Melanoma and Indoor Tanning.